jlee4176901/jlee4176901/_pages/about.md

   - /about.html
 ---

-I am a research scientist at the Institute of Robotics and Mechatronics, the German Aerospace Center (DLR).
+I am currently a research scientist at the Robotics Institute of the German Aerospace Center (DLR).
+Since 2020, I am also an external PhD candidate at the Karlsruhe Institute of Technology (KIT).
+My advisors are Prof. Rudolph Triebel (DLR & KIT) and Prof. Tamim Asfour (KIT).